Ubuntu Server Tutorials

 User directory structure

-Every user has a directory inside the domain directory ( will be found on /var/vmail/example.com/lorenzo/), inside this directory there are quite a lot of hidden files and it's good to know their purpose, let's look at the directory tree:
+/var/vmail/example.com/lorenzo/), inside this directory there are quite a lot of hidden files and it's good to know their purpose, let's look at the directory tree:

 /var/vmail/example.com/lorenzo/